marklogic-community/Corona/README.markdown

 There is a tutorial at http://developer.marklogic.com/try/corona/index

 Corona runs on MarkLogic 4.1 or later.
-Some features require 4.2 and/or 5.0.
+Some features require 4.2 or 5.0.

 ## [Installation](https://github.com/marklogic/Corona/wiki/Installation)